8 Best Sites to Sell Clothes Online

 Take Great Pictures

+You can’t overlook the importance of great pictures when you’re selling clothes online.
+Accurate pictures are key, especially if your items have any holes, stains or signs of wear and tear.
 Take pictures in bright lighting on a clean surface without any clutter.
 Natural sunlight is best.

 Price Your Clothes Right

 People who are shopping for used clothes are looking for a deal.
 Before pricing your item, do a quick Google search and see if you can find your item for sale, new or used.

 Use this information to set a price that’s competitive and still allows you to make some profit.
 If you find that your items aren’t selling after about a month, cut the price.
 You can also take more pictures and change your description instead of lowering the price.
 You might also need to switch your selling platform or post on an additional one to reach more potential buyers.

 Do your research and find out what kind of items sell best on each specific platform.
 Use Tradesy to sell your Burberry shirt instead of your Old Navy shorts.
 You can save the Old Navy shorts for platforms like Poshmark and letgo that don’t have a designer focus.

 When it comes to making good money selling clothes online, you need to factor in your expenses.
 Make sure you’re taking shipping and packaging costs as well as platform fees into account.
 If you earn a significant amount, you might have to pay taxes on your earnings.